ETTA: Elucidating the Design Space of Text-to-Audio Models: Conclusion

 \subsection{AF-Synthetic}

 Inspired by the recent success of synthetic captions in the text-to-image domain \citep{betker2023improving,nguyen2024improving}, we aim to build a large-scale and high-quality synthetic captions dataset for better text-to-audio models.
 While there are several in-the-wild datasets with paired text and audio data, they have certain limitations that we aim to overcome.
 Captions in WavCaps \citep{mei2024wavcaps} and Laion-630K \citep{wu2023large} are noisy because they are produced from text metadata only, not considering the actual audio.
 Sound-VECaps does not apply to audio data without video, and the captions may contain excessive visual information that does not exist in audio.
-AutoCap \citep{haji2024taming} and AF-AudioSet \citep{kong2024improving} are closest to our approach; however, AutoCap is not open-sourced, and AF-AudioSet is small in scale.
+AutoCap \citep{haji2024taming} and AF-AudioSet \citep{kong2024improving} are closest to ours; AF-Synthetic constitutes scaling this approach.

 We follow and improve the caption synthesis pipeline from AF-AudioSet.
 We use Audio Flamingo \citep{kong2024audio} to generate ten captions for each audio sample and store the caption $c$ with the highest CLAP similarity $\cos(\mathrm{CLAP}_{\mathrm{audio}}(a), \mathrm{CLAP}_{\mathrm{text}}(c))$ to the audio $a$ \citep{wu2023large}.
 We discard the caption if the similarity is below $0.45$, the optimal threshold according to AF-AudioSet \citep{kong2024improving}.
 In addition, there are challenges when applying this pipeline to larger-scale synthesis (beyond AudioSet), such as extremely long, homogeneous, or low-quality audio.
 To address these challenges, we caption each non-overlapping ten-second segment to obtain as many captions as possible.
 We then use keywords, e.g. ``noisy'', ``low quality'', or ``unknown sounds'', to detect low-quality audio.
 Finally, we also sub-sample long audio segments except for music and speech.
 With this strategy, we are able to generate 1.35M high-quality captions using audio from AudioCaps \citep{kim2019audiocaps}, AudioSet \citep{gemmeke2017audio}, VGGSound \citep{chen2020vggsound}, WavCaps \citep{mei2024wavcaps}, and Laion-630K \citep{wu2023large}. \footnote{Our dataset has no overlap with MusicCaps \citep{agostinelli2023musiclm}, which is also derived from AudioSet.} We name our synthetic dataset \textbf{AF-Synthetic}.